xcore/doc_tips_and_tricks/doc/parsing-bit-streams.rst

-If a bit stream has a known frequency relative to the XCore (give or take a few percent), then the stream can be parsed by oversampling the data on a port by a factor $n$, waiting for the start-bit, parse the *n/2* th bit, and then every $n$th bit until the end of the packet.
+If a bit stream has a known frequency relative to the XCore (give or take a few percent), then the stream can be parsed by oversampling the data on a port by a factor *n*, waiting for the start-bit, parse the *n/2* th bit, and then every *n* th bit until the end of the packet.

 For example, suppose that we expect a stream of bits at 12.288 Mhz, then we can oversample at 100 Mhz (oversampled by a factor 8.13).
 Wait for the